pr4thams/JSON-Editor/README.md

 ## Testing

-The mocha testing is performed using chai and chai-http libraries.
-Run the test using `npm test` while in server directory.
+The mocha testing is performed using chai and chai-HTTP libraries.
+Run the test using `npm test` while in the 'editor-api' directory.

 Config Controller Tests